 \begin{small}

 \end{small} For $c=\frac{1}{2}$, the condition in~\cite{MFRCSD} to ensure exactly one positive solution is trivially not satisfied (as expected since the system has $3$ positive solutions).

-Observe that this procedure is symbolic and thus certified, as opposed to numerical algorithms.
+Observe that this procedure is symbolic and thus certified.
 This computation of the number of positive solutions with the command { {\tt firstoct}} works for moderately sized polynomial systems with coefficients in $\mathbb Q$ or an algebraic extension of it.
 Our results are particularly useful to study families of polynomials. \end{example}